 We can assist you with drafting a valid Will that accurately reflects your wishes, can advise on executors, beneficiaries and help you manage and pass on your wealth in the most tax efficient manner

-Powers of attorney are important documents that enable you to give permission to others (attorneys) to handle your affairs and make decisions on your behalf if you are no longer able to do so due to either a short or long-term incapacity.
-Careful consideration should be given to the range of powers you wish to give your attorney – we can help clients appoint attorneys and ensure that the wording in a power of attorney is sufficiently precise to protects our clients’ interests.
+Powers of Attorney are important documents that enable you to give permission to others (attorneys) to handle your affairs and make decisions on your behalf if you are no longer able to do so due to either a short or long-term incapacity.
+Careful consideration should be given to the range of powers you wish to give your attorney – we can help clients appoint attorneys and ensure that the wording in Powers of Attorney is sufficiently precise to protects our clients’ interests.

 - Lasting Powers of Attorney (LPA)